nwsimonrb/Blog/_posts/2023-01-28-streaming-dashboard-tutorial.md

 The setup guide should have already prompted us to enter Confluent Cloud via automated login.
 In the [tutorial video](https://www.youtube.com/watch?v=qpa-7RvLqb8) we start the following tasks from the Azure Platform to ensure repeatability:
 - Navigate to Confluent Cloud.
 Create a **cluster** on a basic plan.
 - Create a **topic** for the messages we want to handle.
 Our scenario is focused on product data so you could name it "products".
 Skip the creation of a schema for now - I plan to include the Confluent schema registry in an upcoming post (see [here]).
 - Go to the connector marketplace and select the **Datagen connector**.
 It will write dummy data into our "products" topic to simulate a producer.
 Generate a global access API key that will allow the connector to access your topic.
-Although we just do exemplary prototyping, it is always best to store a (downloaded) key securely.
+Although we just do exemplary prototyping, it is always best to store the (downloaded) key securely.
 Choose the "Product" data template and JSON format so that we get suitable and simple messages delivered to our topic.
+In the advanced options, increase the production interval to 10.000 ms to simulate an incoming event every 10 seconds.
 Create the Datagen connector and wait a moment until it is provisioned.
-- Navigate back into our topic and select an offset like 0 to view incoming messages.
-Note that we just receive unimaginative numbers as product names, prices, descriptions, etc. An upcoming post will introduce more diverse data sources (see [here]).
+- Navigate back into our topic and view incoming messages in the respective tab.
+Note that we just receive increasing numbers as product names, prices, descriptions, etc. An upcoming post will introduce more diverse data sources (see [here]).
 In the overview tab, we can see the current write and read throughput.
 Our production rate has gone up as expected, while our small consumption rate can be explained by your short lookup in the messages tab.
+Now pause the connector until we reactivate it once the consumer side is ready.

 ##### 3) Power BI Service setup
 Before we can set up an endpoint to receive data from Confluent Cloud - which is not a functionality of Power BI Desktop - we need to create a Power BI Service account.
 You find the free tier offering [here](https://powerbi.microsoft.com/en-us/getting-started-with-power-bi/).
 It lasts for 60 days and includes the basic features which are more than sufficient.<br />